If you live with an abusive person or have an abusive ex-partner contact 1800RESPECT (1800 737 732) for safety planning before you do anything else.

 Do the same with banks, schools, childcare, kindergartens and preschools, sporting clubs and any other place your child attends.

-Check all accounts with credit card or direct debit payments that may give away your location.
+Check all accounts Check credit card or direct debit payments that may give away your location.
 Accounts such as eToll and eTag and public transport travel cards may be linked to the abuser’s credit or debit card.
 Contact these agencies to have your car and cards removed from the accounts so the abuser can’t track your movements.

 Get support Remember stalking, harassment and abuse are not okay and not your fault.
 This behaviour is upsetting and dangerous, but help is available.